Hasselqvist/hasselqvist.github.io/_pages/about.md

 ## Work in progress

+* In the Shadow of Brothers: Educational Achievements of Migrant Girls

 * Joint versus Sole Custody after Divorce: Causal Effects on Child Outcomes and Family Environment

-* Gender Differences and Sibling Spillovers in Migrant Families

 [More details](https://hasselqvist.github.io/research/)